USS Henderson (AP-1): World War I, 1917–1918

-The Henderson may have rammed a U-boat that had just sunk tanker Frank W. Kellogg off the New Jersey coast on August 13, 1918.
+The Henderson may have rammed a U-boat that had just sunk tanker Frank W. Kellogg off the New Jersey coast on 13 August 1918.
 Lookouts sighted a submarine that was attempting to dive for a torpedo attack and Captain William R. Sayles ordered the rudder hard right attempting to run the enemy down.
 When the ship was next docked, it was found that her starboard bilge keel had been partly bent and broken.
 As there is no other explanation, it is believed that this damage was caused by striking the conning tower of the submarine as she was in the act of submerging.
 After the Armistice U-139 was inspected at Brest where it was noted that not only are the periscopes broken but the thin metal weather screen on the forward side of the conning tower was badly bent as the result of the collision.
-A German crew member, still on board, stated “the U-139 had encountered an American transport off the Atlantic coast, which had attempted to ram her, and had succeeded in breaking off both periscopes, so that for the remainder of the cruise the submarine was unable to attack while submerged."
+A German crew member, still on board, stated "the U-139 had encountered an American transport off the Atlantic coast, which had attempted to ram her, and had succeeded in breaking off both periscopes, so that for the remainder of the cruise the submarine was unable to attack while submerged."
 U-139 was commanded by Lothar von Arnauld de la Periere, the most successful submariner in the Kaiserliche Marine.

 Caribbean, 1918–1923

 Warren Harding and Florence Harding disembark from the USS Henderson at Vancouver, British Columbia, Canada, July 26, 1923.

 Following the armistice, Henderson made eight more transatlantic voyages bringing home members of the A.E.F.
-She carried more than 10,000 veterans before returning to Philadelphia on December 27, 1919.
+She carried more than 10,000 veterans before returning to Philadelphia on 27 December 1919.
 She then took up duty as troop rotation ship for Marine units in the Caribbean, carrying Marines, their dependents, and supplies to bases in Cuba, Haiti, and other islands.
-She also participated in Marine training maneuvers in Florida before returning to Philadelphia on July 6, 1920.
+She also participated in Marine training maneuvers in Florida before returning to Philadelphia on 6 July 1920.
 After an extended period of repairs, the transport resumed her duties in the Caribbean.
-This was interrupted from June 21 until July 21 as Henderson carried military and civilian leaders to observe the historic bombing tests off the Virginia Capes.
+This was interrupted from 21 June until 21 July as Henderson carried military and civilian leaders to observe the historic bombing tests off the Virginia Capes.